 Now most breeders will walk away, and that's great!
 It sorts out the junk among dog breeders: the breeders who aren't sure that their dogs are HD-free, because the breeders didn't bother to check both parents before their breeding venture!

 Thus again, act responsibly and the dog world will improve.

 Treating Hip Dysplasia

 Nutramax Dasuquin with MSM is a clinically researched, freely available joint health supplement with a well over a decade long track record.
-Vets frequently prescribe it to improve the dog's mobility in cases of Hip Dysplasia, Elbow Dysplasia (see 3), and Arthritis (see 8).
-It may also help with Panosteitis (see 7), Hind Leg Weakness (see 13), and Lumbosacral Stenosis (see 15).
-It has only positive reviews from virtually every dog owner who tried it - which alone makes it an impressive remedy!
+Vets frequently prescribe it to improve the dog's mobility in cases of Hip Dysplasia, Elbow Dysplasia, and Arthritis.
+It may also help with Panosteitis, Hind Leg Weakness, and Lumbosacral Stenosis.

-However, if your dog's front legs are weak too, then your only chance is to make the investment in a customized quad cart that can support all four legs.
-You will need to consider this carefully though - not only because of the cost, but because having to use a quad cart puts a lot of stress on your German Shepherd.
+However, if the dog's front legs are weak too, then the only chance (other than putting the dog to sleep) is to make the investment in a customized quad cart that can support all four legs.
+You will need to consider this carefully though!
+Not only because of the cost, but because having to use a quad cart puts a lot of stress on the dog.